Minnesota Criminal Law — Defending Prostitution Charges

 No matter what excuses the person makes, the statement will be valuable to police and prosecutors.
-But the target who remains completely silent unless their lawyer is present, will be less likely to be charged or convicted.
+But the target who remains silent unless their lawyer is present; will be less likely to face charges or conviction.

 A prostitution attorney can help prevent charges, and resolves charged already filed favorably.

-Minnesota Statutes Section 609.325 “Defenses” seems an effort to legislate away defenses, though it does create a defense for some prostitutes.
+Minnesota Statutes Section 609.325 “Defenses” seems an effort to legislate away defenses.
+But it does create a defense for some prostitutes.
 We can raise defenses to these charges, however.